buraksezer/olric/README.md

 * Document the code,
 * Some parts of FSCK implementation is missing: It currently doesn't repair failed backups,
 * Design & write benchmarks,
-* Document the external HTTP API,
+* Document the binary protocol,
 * Build a website for Olric and create extensive documentation.

 ## Caveats